laurenthanhvo/foodcom-overpromise-analysis/README.md

 # Recipe Overpromise Analytics: A Predictive Study of Online Recipes

-In the digital age of food culture, recipe platforms and culinary blogs routinely leverage evocative, marketing‐oriented language—terms such as “delicious,” “amazing,” or even “you will LOVE this” to capture readers’ attention and drive engagement.
+In the digital age of food culture, recipe platforms and culinary blogs routinely leverage evocative, marketing‐oriented language, terms such as “delicious,” “amazing,” or even “you will LOVE this” to capture readers’ attention and drive engagement.
 Yet this promotional rhetoric can create a disconnect between expectation and experience, recipes that are aggressively lauded in their write-ups sometimes underperform in practice, garnering middling or even poor user ratings.
 Understanding and quantifying this description–reality gap is essential for platforms seeking to improve recommendation accuracy and ultimately deliver genuinely satisfying cooking experiences.

 In this project, I will analyze a dataset of **83,782** recipes scraped from Food.com to answer the question: